How Do You Setup a Crypto Wallet?

 Having your own crypto wallet is essential for cyptousers, as a cryptocurrency wallet is a software electronic "wallet" that stores your cryptocurrencies on a blockchain address (a giant long string of alphanumeric characters).
 The crypto wallet works on public and private keys (essentially the keys to your wallet) and cooperates with the blockchain to allows users to send and receive digital currency between each other's electronic wallets.
 If you want to use cryptocurrencies like Bitcoin or Litecoin for example then you will need a crypto wallet.
 It can't be done without it.
 So how do you actually setup a crypto wallet?
 Well, in this guide I will show how to setup one.

-Instructions: Read our guide on How to Setup a Bitcoin Account with CoinJar
+Instructions: Read our guide on How to Setup a Bitcoin Wallet with CoinJar

 Choosing a crypto wallet